 iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes.
 Photo: iRunFar/Eszter Horanyi

 Born in the 2000s, in an age of minimalist running shoes, Hoka went against the proverbial grain, creating ultra-cushioned running shoes.
-Nowadays, Hoka has grown into one of the most popular American running shoe brands.
-And it’s undoubtedly one of the most common brands we get asked about as iRunFar gear testers.
-So we decided to pool our collective knowledge, experience, and testing of Hoka shoes to create a brand-specific buyer’s guide to the best Hoka running shoes.
+Nowadays, Hoka has grown into one of the most popular American running shoe brands, and it’s undoubtedly one of the most common brands we get asked about as iRunFar gear testers.
+So we decided to pool our collective knowledge, experience, and testing of shoes from the brand to create a buyer’s guide to the best Hoka running shoes.

 Best Hoka Running Shoes